ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

 -----

 .. note::
-    Do not forget to source ROS in every new terminal you open.
+    Remember to source ROS in every new terminal you open.
     See :doc:`Configuring environment <../../../../../Get-Started/Configuring-ROS2-Environment>`.

 1 Setup